process-engine/procese_engine_runtime/README.md

   and you do not intend for the ProcessEngine to expose its own HTTP routes
 - `DO_NOT_BLOCK_GLOBAL_ROUTE`: Disables the global routes `http://localhost:8000/` and `http://localhost:8000/security/authority`.
-  This can be useful, if you are embedding the ProcessEngine into another web application, where you would usually want to reserve such routes for your own application
+  This can be useful, if you are embedding the ProcessEngine into another web application, where you would usually want to reserve such routes for your own purposes

 ### Automatically starting the ProcessEngineRuntime on system startup